If you've ever been to a Vinyasa yoga class, chances are, you've experienced the challenging pose known as Chaturanga Dandasana.

-As an essential foundation asana that's also apart of the sun salutations, Chaturanga Dandasana (also referred to as four-limbed staff pose) is the yoga version of a low push-up.
-It strengthens your abdominals, as well as your arms and wrists and prepares you for more advanced poses, like arm inversions.
+As a foundational asana that's also apart of the sun salutations, Chaturanga Dandasana (also referred to as four-limbed staff pose) is the yoga version of a push-up.
+It strengthens your abdominals, as well as your arms and wrists and prepares you for more advanced poses, like arm balances and inversions.

-No matter if you're a seasoned yogi, have recently started your practice or fall anywhere in between, Chaturanga is a pose that many people often struggle with no matter their experience level.
-That's because it's a powerful pose that coordinates many muscles in the body and requires a considerable amount of strength to perform.
+No matter whether you're a seasoned yogi, have recently started your practice or fall anywhere in between, Chaturanga is a pose that many people struggle.
+That's because it's a powerful pose that recruits many muscles in the body and requires a considerable amount of strength to perform.

 So, if you're someone who struggles with finding stability in Chaturanga, we explain the four main reasons why and exactly how to fix them.